 Front row passes for the Bangalore Fashion Week 2010!
 The designer was an acquaintance, kind enough to share two passes for the event.
 Now I am no fashion aficionado, yet, simply being a woman, a ticket to the glamour world was pure luck knocking at the doors.

 Today I read in the papers that there is a mad scuttle to get front row passes for the Fashion Week.
 I would be a fool, if I were to decline the offer a year ago.
 Shockingly in Delhi socialites are hiring image consultants to procure invites for coveted shows.
 The image consultants charge up to a lakh for ensuring the right visibility for the social butterflies.
-Perhaps it’s Delhi and every second person is a ‘who’s who’ here, that’s why.
+Perhaps it’s Delhi and every second person is a Page 3 socialite, that’s why.

 Bangalore has its own beautiful paradox.
 It is a metro with all the luxuries of a small town, where common man can get tickets for big events, unlike Delhi where power honchos and celebrities are nauseatingly over-spilling.

 “What is there to see in a fashion show?” the husband let the fizz out.
 ‘Those dresses are outrageous.”